About the Journal

 The editorial board of the journal Theoria et Historia Scientiarum implements anti-ghostwriting and plagiarism detection procedures (CrossCheck powered by iThenticate).
 All the detected cases of plagiarism, ghostwriting and “guest authorship” will be exposed, including notification of relevant institutions.
 The definitions of “ghostwriting” and “guest authorship” by the Ministry of Science and Higher Education are available at the web-site of the Ministry.

-Its first editor in chief, Tomasz Komendziński, now shares this function with Sławomir Wacewicz and Przemysław Żywiczyński.
-The journal’s editorial board includes some of the world’s leading scholars in Cognitive Science and language evolution.
+Its first editor in chief, Tomasz Komendziński, was sharing this function with Sławomir Wacewicz and Przemysław Żywiczyński.
+The journal’s editorial board includes some of the world’s leading scholars in Cognitive Science, language evolution and other social sciences as well as humanities.